-From construction workers to first responders to welders, dealing with the problem of fogged eyewear can be a constant struggle and frustration as well as a significant safety issue.
-Really, anyone working outside in warm weather can struggle with fogging eyewear as well as anyone who wears face shields either indoors or out.
+From construction workers to first responders to welders, dealing with fogged eyewear is incredibly frustrating.
+And, lens fogging is proven to be a significant safety issue.
+Anyone working outside in warm weather can struggle with fogging eyewear.

 Fortunately, several solutions exist for this problem.
-Before we get to those, let’s first understand the problem by looking at the main causes of fogging eyewear.
+Before we get to those, let’s first understand the problem by looking at the leading causes of fogging eyewear.

 Causes of Fogging

 Similar to how a glass of cold water sweats while sitting outside in the sun, fogging happens when there is a temperature difference between the inner and outer surface of the lens.
 The key factors contributing to fogging include:

 - Ambient heat, best understood when thinking of how much hotter the inside of a car sitting in the sun is than the actual outside temperature.